How to Use Microsoft Power Automate Workflows – Tutorial Guide for Beginners

 • Attended RPA, which runs when the user is logged in.
 This is ideal for processes that still require human intervention, for example, approving a vacation request.

 • Unattended RPA, which runs when the user is not logged in.
-A defined trigger starts the flow.
+A defined trigger starts the flow, which can include desktop flow activity.

 Process Advisor